ivan-kleshnin/react-fundamentals-course/README.md

 ### 🛠 Bonus Practice

-- Extend "RGB Sliders" to support CMY color model.
+- Implement two versions of 2.3: with multiple `useState` and with a single object-based `useState`.
-- Extend "Password Generator" to support password copying (to the clipboard).
+- Extend 2.4 to support password copying (to the clipboard).
+- Extend 2.3 to support CMY color model.

 ## Section 3: Data Flow(s)